Factors That Influence Food Choices

 For those who struggle managing such behaviour patterns, it is important to seek help from the right health professionals.

-Similarly, when our self-worth is high and we thoroughly feel good about ourselves, we tend to make wiser, healthier food selections.
+When your self-worth is high and you thoroughly feel good about yourself, you tend to make wiser, healthier food selections.
+You do so because you respect and care for your body.

 Closely related to mental health, our mood can affect the food choices we make.